InfernoCycle/YouTubeDownloader/README.md

 ## Bugs and Future Updates
 - There has been reports where the progress bar will freeze even after a download has finished.
 A fix is in the works.
+- Progress bar may also reach 100% despite a download actually failing.

 ## Disclaimer
 I am not responsible for any IP bans or copyright crimes that a user may incur with the use of this product.